 Healthy fats are found in avocado, olive oil, fatty fish, nuts, and seeds.
 While fat has been seen as bad for a long time, our body needs fat to function.
 You want to stay away from saturated fats or industrial-made trans fats as these can cause inflammation and an increase in free radicals.

-Healthy fats, like monounsaturated fats and polyunsaturated fats are important to the body.
-They are a major source of energy, help absorb vitamins and minerals, assists in cell building, and reduces inflammation.
+Healthy fats, like monounsaturated fats and polyunsaturated fats, are important to the body.
+They are a major source of energy, help absorb vitamins and minerals, assist in cell building, and reduce inflammation.

 Functional nutrition puts your specific needs into focus.
 It is a holistic health approach incorporating your bio-individuality, focusing on the belief that food is medicine.
 To get the most benefits out of functional nutrition, you can work with a functional nutritionist to make an easy-to-follow plan for your nutritional needs.

 There are ways to practice functional nutrition without a functional nutritionist, but it can be hard to know where to start.